aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/workflow-efficiency/README.md

 This section documents the second stage of the Spiceworks ticketing practice.

-The first stage focused on individual helpdesk ticket scenarios.
+The first stage focused on ticket workflow, support documentation, basic user-facing ticket notes, and escalation awareness.

 This second stage focuses on workflow efficiency:
 - organizing tasks with custom ticket queues